+This is a great year of significance for under a statutory body, will have district nursing in general.
 It may be that this year the Department of Health may finally approve the outlined curriculum and programme proposed in 1976 in the Report of the Panel of Assessors on the Education and Training of the District Nurse (SRN/RGN).

-It may be that this year, or perhaps in 1978, mandatory status may be granted by the Secretary of State for Health to district nurses holding the National District Nursing Certificate or the Queen's Nursing Certificate.
+It may be that this year, or perhaps next, mandatory status may be granted by the Secretary of State for Health to district nurses holding the National District Nursing Certificate or Queen's Nursing Certificate.

 It may just be possible to hear the welcome news that district nursing has achieved statutory status under the revised Briggs proposals which may be placed before Parliament in their next session.
-It is certain that an outline curriculum for district nurse training for the State Enrolled nurse will start to receive careful and considerable attention this year by the setting up of a second working party.
-It has already had its first meeting.
+It is certain that an outline curriculum for district nurse training for the State Enrolled Nurse will start to receive careful and considerable attention this year by the setting up of a second working party, which has already had its first meeting.

 Yes, it is a very significant year for district nursing.
-In fact, we may well look back several years from now and see that the greatest changes that ever took place in the community nursing services occurred in the years 1977/78.
+In fact, we may well look back several years from now and see that the greatest changes that ever took place in the community nursing services occurred in 1977/78.
 I believe we may be standing in the midst of important nursing history today, and I feel very privileged to play a small part in this activity.

-My title reflects these changes that are happening now and continuing into the 1980s.
-A subsidiary title could be "Education or catastrophe" if we are to believe H. G. Wells when he said: "Human history becomes more and more a race between education and catastrophe".
-I am using for the first part of my address the work undertaken by my first Working Party on the Education and Training of the District Nurse, and I shall try and look forward five years or so into the 1980s and speculate - a very hazardous and sometimes painful occupation, I am told.
+I am using for the first part of my address the work undertaken by my first working party on the Education and Training of the District Nurse, and I shall try and look forward five years or so into the 1980s and speculate - a hazardous occupation.

 I see essentially three levels in nursing within the community, and I will deal with these three in turn.

-First level nursing in the community
+First-level nursing in the community

-At the highest level the district nurse, now protected by law working under a statutory body, will have four major objectives.
-First, to assess and meet the nursing needs of patients in the community.
-To achieve this objective the nurse will use her skills as a nurse by using what has been defined recently as the "nursing process".
-This is: a systematic gathering of information; assessment of information; planning of care; giving of care;

-evaluation of care.
+At the highest level the district nurse, now protected by law working four major objectives:

+(1) To assess and meet the nursing needs of patients in the community:

+To achieve this objective the nurse will use her skills as a nurse by using what has been defined recently as the nursing process.
+This is: a systematic gathering of information; assessment of information; planning of care; giving of care; evaluation of care.
+This, indeed, is the unique function of the nurse.

-the nurse.
-In this, she should excel.
-The Working Party on district nursing held as an ideal Virginia Henderson's definition of the unique function of the nurse, which is: "To assist the individual, sick, or well, in the performance of those activities contributing to health or its recovery (or to peaceful death), that he would perform unaided if he had the necessary strength, will, or knowledge, and to do this in such a way as to help him gain independence as rapidly as possible".
-She continues: "This aspect master."
+The working party on district nursing held as an ideal Virginia Henderson's definition of the unique function of the nurse, which is:

+To assist the individual, sick, or well, in the performance of those activities contributing to health or its recovery (or to peaceful death), that he would perform unaided if he had the necessary strength, will, or knowledge, and to do this in such a way as to help him gain independence as rapidly as possible.